 - Dumbbell Bicep Curls – 15 reps

-Sunday: Full Rest – Reset and Recharge
+Sunday: Full Rest — Recharge for the Week Ahead

 Smart Gym Tips for Midsize Women